Housing in Austin

 A legal contract signed by both the manager and the renter.
 Violation of the lease agreement can result in a severe financial penalty.
 Residents should understand the conditions of the lease prior to signing.
 Any negotiated variation should be set out in writing, initialed, and dated by both the tenant and the manager as an amendment to the lease.

 Payment made for living accommodations.
 Since the rental rate and the payment due date are part of the signed contract, failing to make this payment for ANY reason may result in expensive penalties and legal actions.
 Legal advice is recommended for any tenant who experiences difficulties with a landlord.

 Commonly Used Abbreviations

 - A/C or AIR - Air-conditioning

 - ABP - All bills paid.
-Your utilities (water, electricity, gas, sewage, garbage collection) have been included in your rent.
-You only have to arrange for telephone service.
+Basic utilities (water, electricity, gas, garbage collection) have been included in your rent.
+You are responsible for extra services such as internet or cable television.

 - ASAP - As soon as possible

 - BR or BDRM - Bedroom

 - EFF - An efficiency apartment: one room for living, eating, and sleeping.
 The bathroom is separate.

 - FP - Fireplace